gercograndia/aws-iam-tester/README.md

 The tester returns the following return codes:

 - 0 upon successful completion with NO findings
-- 1 upon successful completion with NO findings
+- 1 upon successful completion with findings
 - 2 (or higher) on failures

 ## Required permissions